REHYA STEVENS - THE SHORT STORY

 Early Life and Influences

-“At school I was that peculiar kid walking around the field or sitting under a tree, writing songs,” she recalls.
-“Music had me — I was deep into it.”
+“At school, I was that peculiar kid walking around the field or sitting under a tree, writing songs,” she recalls.
+“I was in deep - completely obsessed with music and writing songs.”

 2001 – Rehya Stevens EP